-- 1. Applicant must be a high school graduate and provide a valid High School Diploma; or - 2.
-Official High School Transcript from an accredited institution; or - Must have a high school equivalency certificate based on the General Education Development (GED) test, or a state recognized equivalent level of education (HiSET, CAHSEE); or - 4.
+- Applicant must be a high school graduate and provide a valid High School Diploma; or - 2.
+Official High School Transcript from an accredited institution; or - 3.
+Must have a high school equivalency certificate based on the General Education Development (GED) test, or a state recognized equivalent level of education (HiSET, CAHSEE); or - 4.
 In rare instances, students may not be able to provide documentation due to issues beyond their control (e.g., loss of records by high school due to fire or flood [verified through state agency] or home-schooled students).
 In these rare cases, a school may use an admission test in lieu of documentation of a high school diploma or its equivalent.
 Under these circumstances, the student must sign a statement attesting that he or she in fact obtained a high school diploma or its equivalent and state the reason(s) why documentation of the earned credential cannot be provided.
-The admissions test used under these circumstances must be a standardized third-party exam (see list under "Basic

-Skills and Examination Scores", as well as the GED or equivalent tests).
+The admissions test used under these circumstances must be a standardized third-party exam (see list under "Basic Skills and Examination Scores", as well as the GED or equivalent tests).
 Home schooled students must show proof of completing a state approved program.
+It
-It is important to note that without an acceptable proof of graduation as defined by the U.S. Department of Education, a student may be ineligible to receive federal financial aid.

-5. Please Note: An official copy of the military DD214 may be used as an official proof of high school graduation only if the document includes a specific graduation date.
+- is important to note that without an acceptable proof of graduation as defined by the U.S. Department of Education, a student may be ineligible to receive federal financial aid. - 5.
+Please Note: An official copy of the military DD214 may be used as an unofficial proof of high school graduation only if the document includes a specific graduation date.
+Official proof of graduation will need to be provided within 30 days of the student start date.